The Bagpipes

 Description

-In the early second century CE, someone was described as playing a pipe ‘with a bag tucked under his armpit.’
-That man, the first named piper in history, was the Roman Emperor Nero.
-Since then, this improbable conflation of bag and sticks has become one of the most beloved and contested instruments of all time.
-When another piping emperor, Tsar Peter the Great, watched his pet bear take its last breath, he decided the creature would live on–as a bagpipe.
+History’s first named bagpiper is a man playing a pipe ‘with a bag tucked under his armpit’ in the first century CE.
+He was the Roman Emperor Nero.
+Since then, this improbable conflation of bag and sticks has become the world’s most beloved and contested instrument.
+Another piping emperor, Tsar Peter the Great, decided that his departed pet bear would live on—as a bagpipe.

-This rich and vivid history tells the story of an instrument boasting over 130 varieties, yet commonly associated with just one form and one country: Scotland, and its familiar Great Highland Bagpipe.
-In fact, the pipes are played across the globe, and their story is a highly diverse one, which illuminates society in remarkable, unexpected ways.
-Richard McLauchlan charts the rise of women pipers; investigates how class, privilege and capitalism have shaped the world of piping; and explores how the meaning of a ‘national instrument’ can shift with the currents of a people’s identity.
+This vivid history tells the long story of an instrument boasting over 130 varieties, yet commonly associated with just one, from one country: Scotland’s Great Highland Bagpipe.
+In fact, the pipes are played across the globe, illuminating societies in remarkable, unexpected ways.
+Richard McLauchlan charts the rise of women pipers; investigates class, privilege and capitalism in the piping world; and explores how a ‘national instrument’ can shift in meaning amidst the currents of identity.

-The vibrancy and inventiveness characterising today’s pipers still speak to the potency of this fabled and once-feared instrument, to which McLauchlan is our surefooted guide.
+The vibrancy and inventiveness of today’s pipers showcase the allure of this fabled, fascinating instrument, to which McLauchlan is our surefooted guide.

 Author(s)